rpa020/compression/README.md

 # How to run compression application:

 `python compresser.py --sa resnet18 --ta resnet152 "/path/to/imagenet"` or `python UI.py`.
-After compressing, the available model can be loaded with torch.jit.load("model.ts)
+After compressing, the available model can be loaded with torch.jit.load("model.ts")

 # Benchmark